Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 PlayStation 5 and EA SPORTS FC 24 bundle

-What’s the deal: This bundle features the new EA SPORTS FC game and a PS5 for just £399.99.
-That's £140 off a brand-new console and one of the best sports games of the year.
-Plus, at Amazon and PlayStation you can get it fir £409.99.
+What’s the deal: This bundle features the new EA SPORTS FC game and a PS5 from £449.99 at GAME.
+That's £90 off a brand new console and one of the best sports games of the year.
+This was cheaper earlier in the month at just £399.99, but sadly that price has now run out of stock.

 PlayStation 5 and Marvel's Spider-Man 2 bundle